June 19 to June 30, 2023 | Florida Atlantic University

 Applicants must submit the following documents: (i) a curriculum vitae, (ii) a statement (maximum three pages) describing both any current research and your interest in computational social science, (iii) one writing sample (no more than 35 pages).
 In addition, graduate students will be asked to provide the contact information for one faculty referee (who will be contacted only for short-listed applicants).
 Co-authored work is acceptable for the writing sample, but if you submit co-authored work, please include a few sentences describing the contributions of each individual author

-All application materials must be submitted through our application portal between February 1 and March 3.
-Applications that are not complete by the deadline may not receive full consideration.
-We will notify applicants solely through e-mail by March 15, and will ask participants to confirm their participation very soon thereafter.
+All application materials must be submitted through our application portal beginning February 1.
+Applications submitted by March 13 will be ensured of full consideration.
+We will notify applicants solely through e-mail beginning March 15, and will ask participants to confirm their participation very soon thereafter.

 Inquiries can be sent to firstname.lastname@example.org.

 Yes, but not at the same time.
 For example, you can apply to SICSS-South Florida, and then if you are not accepted you can apply to one of the other locations if it has a later deadline.
 However, you cannot have an applications under review at two locations simultaneously.

 No. Every year we have more applicants than we can accept, and we would like everyone to have a chance to participate in SICSS once before we allow folks to participate twice.